Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Setup

 \section{Setup}

 \textbf{Hardware and Compute.} We train all models on a single NVIDIA A100 GPU with a maximum training time of~$48$ hours, while most models required approximately~$40$ hours.
-In total, we trained on $3$ datasets $9$ models each on $5$ seeds:~\ac{robin},~\ac{mgn},~\ac{hcmt}, as well as $4$ ablations and $2$ variants of~\ac{robin}.
-That amounts to $40~\text{hours} \times 5 \times 3 \times 8 = 5400 ~\text{hours}$ training time.
-We required a comparable amount of time for development and hyperparameter tuning.
-In addition, we run inference experiments to measure the inference speed of $6$ model variants each trained on $5$ different seeds.
-We run the inference experiments on $3$ datasets with approximately a mean of $1$ hour per experiment.
-In total we obtain a runtime of $1~\text{hour} \times 5 \times 3 \times 6 = 90 ~\text{hours}$ for the inference experiments.
+In total, we trained $11$ models across $3$ datasets, each on $5$ seeds:~\ac{robin},~\ac{mgn},~\ac{hcmt},~\ac{bsms}, as well as $7$ ablations of~\ac{robin}.
+That amounts to $40~\text{hours} \times 5 \times 3 \times 11 = 6600~\text{hours}$ training time.
+Furthermore, we trained two models on~\textsc{BendingBeamLarge}: a pre-trained~\ac{robin} model and a model from scratch, each on $5$ seeds for approximately~$40$ hours, yielding a total duration of $40~\text{hours} \times 5 \times 2 = 400 ~\text{hours}$.
+For each training, we required a comparable amount of time for development and hyperparameter tuning.
+Additionally, we conducted inference experiments to measure the inference speed for $4$ models (\ac{robin},~\ac{mgn},~\ac{hcmt}, and~\ac{bsms}) and $7$~\ac{robin} variants across $5$ different seeds.
+We run inference experiments on $3$ datasets, with each experiment taking about $1$ hour on average.
+In total we obtain a runtime of $1~\text{hour} \times 5 \times 3 \times 11 = 165 ~\text{hours}$ for the inference experiments.

-\textbf{Training.} We implement~\ac{robin} in \textit{Pytorch}~\citep{paszkePytorchImperativeStyle2019} and train it with ADAM~\citep{kingmaAdamMethodStochastic2017}.
-We use an exponential learning rate decay, which decrease the learning rate from $1e-4$ to $1e-6$ over the training time, including $1000$ linear increasing warm up steps.
+\textbf{Training.} We implement~\ac{robin} in \textit{PyTorch}~\citep{paszkePytorchImperativeStyle2019} and train it with ADAM~\citep{kingmaAdamMethodStochastic2017}.
+We use an exponential learning rate decay, which decreases the learning rate from $1e-4$ to $1e-6$ over the training time, including $1000$ linearly increasing warm‑up steps.
 We clip gradients such that their $L_2$-norm doesn't exceed $1$.
 We train~\ac{robin} in~\textsc{BendingBeam} with $9$M samples and in~\textsc{ImpactPlate} with $6$M samples both with a batch size of $16$, resulting in $562\text{,}500$ and $375\text{,}000$ training iterations.
 In~\textsc{DeformingPlate} we reduce the batch size to $12$ and train for $300\text{,}000$ iterations with $3.6$M samples.